hiveot/hub.capnp/README.md

 # WoST Hub

 The WoST Hub is the reference implementation of the Hub for the *Web of Secure Things*.
-It acts as an intermediary between IoT devices 'Things' and consumers.
+It acts as an intermediary between IoT devices 'Things' and consumers using a hub-and-spokes architecture.
 Consumers interact with Things through Hub services without connecting directly to the Thing device.

 ## Project Status